 It is a good idea to have the police come to make a police report after any accident.
 This provides an objective report of the accident scene, and the insurance company generally requires it.

 If possible, take pictures of your bike, the car that hit you, your injuries, and the accident scene.
 You should also try to get the contact information for any witnesses to the accident.

 In many cases, the driver who hits a cyclist fails to observe the cyclist before taking the action that caused the accident.
 The driver’s negligence makes him or her liable for the injuries of the cyclist who suffers the resulting injury.

 Every case is unique, so determining who is liable for the bike accident depends on the case specifics.
 However, even if you are partly responsible, the driver may be liable for damages you suffer.

 Determining who is liable for compensation and the extent to which the driver is at fault can be complicated.
 Insurance companies often intimidate victims into quickly accepting a low settlement.
 A lawyer who has experience handling these cases can effectively gather the evidence that makes your case and stand up to the insurance companies during negotiations.

-Call Kovacich Snipes Johnson, P.C. for a free consultation today.
+Call Kovacich Snipes Johnson, P.C. for a free strategy session today.
 Our attorneys have the experience necessary to fight to see you receive a fair settlement or win a verdict on your behalf.
 There’s no fee unless you win, so put us to work for you today.